MTMolefe/MyCV/README.md

 # MyCV
-a webpage displaying my Curriculum Vitae,
+a webpage displaying my Curriculum Vitae, with a weather app and locator.
 I am aware of how important it is to make a great first impression.
 We live in a time of intense competition and the fight for every available job opportunity is a fight for our very lives.
 You will read numerous motivational letters and impressive resumes that relay just how hardworking